beatethies/beatethies.github.io/README.md

 # WELCOME!

-I am a PhD Student in Economics at University of Mannheim.
+I am a PhD Student in Economics at the University of Mannheim.

 ## RESEARCH FIELDS
 Applied Microeconomics